bitpay/wallet/README.md

 Previous versions of Copay used files as backups.
 See the following section.

-It is possible to recover funds from a Copay Wallet without using Copay or the Wallet Service, check the [Copay Recovery Tool](https://github.com/bitpay/copay-recovery).
+It is possible to recover funds from a Copay Wallet without using Copay or the Wallet Service, check the [Copay Recovery Tool](https://github.com/bitpay/copay-recovery/tree/master).

 ## Wallet Export Format

 Copay encrypts the backup with the [Stanford JS Crypto Library](http://bitwiseshiftleft.github.io/sjcl/).
-To extract the private key of your wallet you can use https://bitwiseshiftleft.github.io/sjcl/demo/, copy the backup to 'ciphertext' and enter your password.
-The resulting JSON will have a key named: `xPrivKey`, that is the extended private key of your wallet.
+To extract the private key of your wallet you can go to settings, choose your wallet, click in "more options", then "wallet information", scroll to the bottom and click in "Extended Private Key".
 That information is enough to sign any transaction from your wallet, so be careful when handling it!

 The backup also contains the key `publicKeyRing` that holds the extended public keys of the Copayers.
 Depending on the key `derivationStrategy`, addresses are derived using